UPPMAX/programming_formalisms/docs/sessions/project_introduction/README.md

 As teachers, we've looked for a research project on real data, that is as simple as possible.

+We used the most popular code hosting website, as is recommended (among others, `[Perez-Riverol et al., 2016]`, but there will be many more references during the course).

 In the end of the course, we will put our work into a Python package, so that everyone can reproduce our results.